List of power stations in Massachusetts

 This is a list of electricity-generating power stations in the U.S. state of Massachusetts, sortable by type and name.
-In 2021, Massachusetts had a total summer capacity of 13,002 MW through all of its power plants, and a net generation of 18,214 GWh.
-The corresponding electrical energy generation mix in 2021 was 76.9% natural gas, 9.2% solar, 5.5% biomass, 4.2% hydroelectric, 4.8% non-biogenic waste, 1.1% wind, and 0.4% petroleum.
+In 2023, Massachusetts had a total summer capacity of 12,850 MW through all of its power plants, and a net generation of 19,695 GWh.
+In 2024, the electrical energy generation mix was 74.7% natural gas, 10.9% solar, 4.4% biomass, 3.8% hydroelectric, 0.9% petroleum, 0.9% wind, and 4.5% other.
 The state's last remaining nuclear power plant was retired in May 2019.

 Massachusetts consumes about twice as much electricity as it generates, but is among the lowest electricity consumption states on a per capita basis, as well as on a per dollar of GDP basis.
-Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 2,529 GWh to the state's electricity grid in 2021.
-This compares as about 50 percent more than the amount generated by Massachusetts' utility-scale solar facilities that year.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 4,064 GWh to the state's electricity grid in 2024.
+This compares as about 80 percent more than the amount generated by Massachusetts' utility-scale solar facilities that year.